0cyn/ktool/docs/source/ktool.rst

 It's the root object in the massive tree of information we're going to build up about the binary

 This class on its own does not handle populating its fields.
-The Dyld class set is responsible for loading in and processing the raw values to it.
+The MachOImageLoader class set is responsible for loading in and processing the raw values to it.

 You should obtain an instance of this class using the public :python:`ktool.load_image()` API